Westminster-Astronomical-Society/resources_for_astronomers/resources_for_astronomers/CDS_portal.md

 You can start your search for astronomical objects by going to the CDS Portal [(http://cdsportal.u-strasbg.fr)](http://cdsportal.u-strasbg.fr).
 Here you can search for an object by name or position.
 The Sesame name resolver is used for search by name.
-Coordinates can be entered in HMS format (17 57 48 +04 41 36) or decimal degrees (269.4500 +4.6933).
+Coordinates can be entered in HMS DMS format (17 57 48 +04 41 36) or decimal degrees (269.4500 +4.6933).

 ```{figure} images/CDS-Portal.png